 Not sure about using a continuous feeder?

-Lisa, from Fresh Eggs Daily, suggests using a continuous feeder all winter long to keep our chicken’s warm saying, “They will eat more in the winter because they burn more calories trying to stay warm and there’s no grass or bugs to eat to supplement their diet.”
+Lisa, from Fresh Eggs Daily, suggests using a continuous feeder all winter long to keep our chickens warm saying, “They will eat more in the winter because they burn more calories trying to stay warm and there’s no grass or bugs to eat to supplement their diet.”

-You can also sprinkle a little scratch before closing them up for the night.
+You can also sprinkle a little chicken scratch before closing them up for the night.
 Scratch takes a bit longer to digest and will help to keep them warm while they sleep.

-Solar powered chicken coop heater.
+Wall-mounted chicken coop heater.

-This solar power chicken coop heater is not one I have tried myself, but the reviews say it does work and may be something you want to look into further.
+This wall-mounted chicken coop heater is not one I have tried myself, but the reviews say it does work and may be something you want to look into further.
 Please know that these heaters are not meant to heat the entire coop but offer a warm spot for your chickens to enjoy.

 Keep chickens warm in the snow